qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 GPS
 ---

-Loading GPS data in QGIS can be done using the core plugin: ``GPS Tools``.
+Loading GPS data in QGIS can be done using the core plugin ``GPS Tools``.
-Instructions are described in Section :ref:`plugin_gps`.
+Instructions are found in section :ref:`plugin_gps`.

 GRASS
 -----

-Working with GRASS vector data is described in Section :ref:`sec_grass`.
+Working with GRASS vector data is described in section :ref:`sec_grass`.

 .. index:: Database tools, MSSQL Spatial